 Change your perspective a little and take in the city from the sea- it’s a completely different viewpoint.
 Many boats depart for the hour-long tour from the pier just south of Plaza Sotomayor.
 Your captain will take you around all the naval ships moored in the port and explain their history as well as talk a little more about the importance of the port and the city.
 Look out for the huge buoys bobbing up and down to get a glimpse of the giant sea lions basking in the sun.
 Unfortunately, when I went tours were only available in Spanish.

 Famous dishes to try in Valparaiso are the standard Chilean classics such as cazuela, (a clear beef or chicken stew) pastel de choclo, (corn and meat pie) or empanadas.
-These dishes are difficult to find plant-based however.
+These dishes are difficult to find plant-based however, apart from empanadas.
 Plant-based eating is still a new and innovative concept in Chile, however, vegan restaurants and vegan options are on the rise.
 Here are my favourite places to eat for plant-based, health-focused deliciousness:

 La Vitamínica– a delightful little cafe selling, light meals and refreshing fruit juices.
 Their daily changing menu is plant-based friendly and offers food that’s healthy, local, organic and simple.
 Address: Huito 560, local 14, Valparaiso

 Bokeh – No frills veggie cafe offering a chance to try plant-based empanadas, vegan coffees, cakes and sandwiches.
 Address: Cumming 1, Valparaiso

 Ruka Prana – a small cafe serving a fresh and delicious veggie menu each day.
 Choose from soup or salad to start and then a main, juice and dessert.
 The food here is tasty and the portion sizes are big.
 Come hungry!
 Address: Manuel Antonio Matta 266, Valparaiso